IPC RTMP FAQ - Configuring and Troubleshooting RTMP Streaming for Exvist IP Cameras

 1. Sufficient Bandwidth: Verify that your network bandwidth can support simultaneous live streaming to both platforms.
 Streaming to multiple platforms simultaneously will require higher bandwidth compared to streaming to a single platform.

-2. Different RTMP URLs: Configure your IP Camera to support streaming to multiple platforms by inputting the correct RTMP URLs for both the main stream and sub stream for each platform.
+2. Different RTMP URLs: Configure your video encoder to support streaming to multiple platforms by inputting the correct RTMP URLs for both the main stream and sub stream for each platform.
 This allows you to push a separate stream for each platform.

 By ensuring these elements are in place, you can effectively stream live video to both YouTube and Facebook simultaneously.

-How can we resolve the problem of not being able to stream to YouTube using a WiFi IP Camera?
+How can we resolve the problem of not being able to stream to YouTube using a WiFi camera?

-If you are experiencing issues with streaming live video to YouTube using a WiFi IP Camera, there are several potential factors to consider.
+If you are experiencing issues with streaming live video to YouTube using a WiFi camera, there are several potential factors to consider.
 It's important to ensure that the setup is correctly configured for stable and reliable WiFi connectivity.

-Here are some common reasons why streaming live video to YouTube via a WiFi encoder may encounter issues:
+Here are some common reasons why streaming live video to YouTube via a WiFi camera may encounter issues:

 1. Inconsistent or Weak WiFi Signal: If the WiFi signal strength is not robust or if the WiFi network experiences interference, it can lead to unstable connectivity, packet loss, and interruptions in the live video stream.